Corcovado National Park is the best place to see wildlife in Costa Rica.

 The Central American agouti (Dasyprocta punctata) is a small rodent that weights about 6.5 pounds (3 kilograms).
 Agoutis feed on fruits and seeds.
 They sometimes follow monkey troops in search of dropped fruit.
 Males attract females by showering them with urine, sending receptive females into a frenzied dance.

 Corcovado National Park Reptiles

 Olive ridley sea turtles (Lepidochelys olivacea) are one of four sea turtle species that lay their eggs in Corcovado’s beaches.
 Other Corcovado sea turtles include Pacific green (Chelonia mydas), leatherback (Dermochelys coriacea) and hawksbill (Eretmochelys imbricata).

 American Crocodiles (Crocodylus acutus) enjoy lounging in salty rivers close to the ocean, such as the Rio Claro in Corcovado.
 Males can grow up to 20 feet (6.1 meters) long and weigh up to 2,000 pounds (907 kilograms).

-Want to learn more about Corcovado National Park wildlife?
+Want to learn more about Wildlife in Corcovado National Park?